-Dancing With The Stars Disney Night: Predictions And Preview For 4/17/2017 DWTS
+‘Dancing With The Stars’ Disney Night: Predictions And Preview For 4/17/2017 ‘DWTS’

 Meanwhile, unfinished business remains from last week.
 As Buddy TV writer John Kubicek notes, after all of the performances, the matter of who will get eliminated tonight, based on last week’s scores.

 In the “Definitely Safe” category are the top four leaders and their partners: Rashad Jennings, Simone Biles, Heather Morris and Nancy Kerrigan.
-Meanwhile Bonner Bolton, Normani Kordei, David Ross, Erika Jayne, and Nick Viall round out the bottom.
+Meanwhile, Bonner Bolton, Normani Kordei, David Ross, Erika Jayne, and Nick Viall round out the bottom.

 With Jayne and Viall at the bottom, it’s clear to Kubicek who’s going to go.